 Another success story is Angus Whitehorn from Wadhurst who in spite of the perceived prejudice of top universities against A level retake students has secured a place at his first choice Bristol University to study Drama after taking History of Art and Film Studies alongside English Literature and Theatre Studies.

-when twin doves fly- a level resit success
+When twin doves fly- A level resit and success

 Tonbridge twins Harriet and Adam Dove are celebrating A level resit success and getting ready to leave for university- a year after they planned to.

 Will Mounty from Gravesend Grammar followed in his brother’s footsteps and came to Rochester Independent College from to retake his A levels.
 After candidly acknowledging that his two years of sixth form study had not been characterised by a great deal of hard work Will’s grades rocketed from BCD to AAA in one year, including taking A level English Literature in a year from scratch.
-Despite being an A level retake student he got offers from all the universities he applied to took up a place at his first choice Lancaster to study Geography in September 2011.
+He got offers from all the universities he applied to and took up a place at his first choice Lancaster to study Geography in September 2011.
 His brother Tom, another RIC A level resit success story is at Royal Holloway studying History.

 “When I got my A level results I got CDD and knew I had to make a difficult decision.
 I had an amazing expedition planned – a placement at a big cat sanctuary in Malaysia then travelling round Asia and Africa.
 I now had to decide whether to take a clearing place at a university that I didn’t really want to go to or retake.
 I decided to retake and it has been such a brilliant experience.
 I get so much encouragement that my confidence has improved enormously – even my driving instructor has noticed it!
 Any worries about not knowing anyone soon disappeared as everyone is in the same boat so we have lots in common.”